SlimeDog/NetworkInterceptor/README.md

-**NetworkInterceptor 1.0** was made with <3 by Luck.
+**NetworkInterceptor 1.0** was made with :heart: by Luck.
 All credit for the original design and implementation belong to him.

 ### Overview
 **NetworkInterceptor** detects and (optionally) blocks outgoing network connections.
 Some examples include: